 Will Lawton and the Alchemists

 Ever since the recording and release of 'Fossils of the Mind' the band has been growing.
-What started out as duo with Weasel Howlett has now become a band of up to five members at times.
+What started out as 'Will & Weasel' has recently undergone a name change to 'Will Lawton and the Alchemists' to accommodate the ever growing cacophony of musicians.
 Hence, we needed a new name to accommodate the fluid line-up.
 Since much of the music is born from songs that I have written on the piano, I rely on others to sprinkle their magic on the music and it seemed apt that we call this band of magicians, the Alchemists.
 Let me introduce them.

 Weasel Howlett (drums) Weasel needs no introduction.
 We started playing together in 2015 when I was first looking for a drummer to work with .
 We hit it off instantly when we jammed 'Abraham's Theme' - the first time we ever jammed together can be seen HERE.
 We went on to write, record and release our debut album 'Fossils of the Mind' and have never looked back.